 - Avoid touching your eyes, nose, or mouth with unwashed hands.

 - Avoid close contact with people who are sick.

 - Stay home if you are sick (except to get medical care).
 Keep sick children home from school or daycare.

 - Cough or sneeze into a tissue or your elbow.
 If you use a tissue, wash your hands afterwards.

 - Clean and disinfect frequently touched objects and surfaces (like doorknobs and light switches).
 Regular household cleaners are effective.

 - Get plenty of rest, drink plenty of fluids, eat healthy foods, and manage your stress to keep your immunity strong.

-If you or a family member has traveled recently to an area of risk, or if you think you may have been exposed to the virus and have symptoms of respiratory illness, you should call the advice number on your Kaiser Permanente membership card for further instructions.
-It’s important to call us ahead of time rather than coming directly in to one of our facilities or making an appointment online.
-Calling ahead helps us direct you to the most appropriate care, and take precautions to protect other members, patients, and employees.
+If you or your family think you may have been exposed to the virus or have symptoms of respiratory illness, you should call the advice number on your Kaiser Permanente membership card for further instructions.

 Anyone who has questions about whether their condition puts them at risk for COVID-19 should call the advice number on their Kaiser Permanente membership card.